SkyrunnerM35/Eternal-Conflict/Java Project 117 (Eternal Conflict)/MostRecentVersion.txt

  * 0.4.0 alpha 8/21/2019
  * Added engines and shields as subsystems (alongside PD), which can be damaged via enemy fire.
  * Repairing your ship now gives you the option to repair a single damaged subsystem, or your armor.
+ * Repairing armor now restores 15 health, from 10.
  * Critical hits now double the chance of damaging a subsystem.
  * Subsystem damage rate reduced to 10%, from 20%.
+ * Added heat as a new mechanic.
+ * In general, thermal weapons add the most heat, followed by EM, followed by kinetic.
+However, thermal
+ * weapons also tend to add heat to the target ship.
+ * Option to shut down systems and bleed off more heat than usual, but this uses up the turn.
+ * An overheating ship must shut down its systems; the player can choose to override this, but at a 20%
+ * chance of destroying their ship.
  *
  * @author Michael Yang
  * @version 0.4.0 alpha